i-mckinney/regulatory-dashboard/Container App/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, to run all projects at the same time:

+OPEN Number of terminal windows equal to amount of services you want to run locally and navigate each window into the root folder of each microservice.

+For Container
 ### `npm start`
+For Dashboard / Company View and any other microservices
+### `npm run bundle`

 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:9001](http://localhost:9001) to view it in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.